Design and Technology/Biology KS3: The science behind carbohydrates

 The links between simple carbohydrates, or sugar, and the risk of tooth decay, heart disease and weight gain are explained.

-These foods can be placed in rank order and evaluated as to which would be the best to eat before a marathon.
+These foods could be placed in rank order and evaluated as to which would be the best to eat before a marathon.